|

 silent when she should have been screaming, milling when she should have

-been raging, being sick & not wanting anyone to know because her pain might
+been raging, being sick & not wanting anyone to know because her pain

 inconvenience them.
-An overdose of other people clinging on to her when she
+An overdose of other people clinging on to her when

 didn't even have energy for herself.